aslakhol/taletid/README.md

-This is a very simple stop watch for measuring speaking time during debates.
+This is a very simple stopwatch for measuring speaking time during debates.

 `space` or `click` to toggle the timer.